backdrop-contrib/photoswipe/README.md

 ## Dependencies

 It depends on the third party PhotoSwipe library described at https://photoswipe.com.
-This library is included in this module.
+This library is now included in this module.

 ## Installation